patheros/PathSetManuals/modules/WarpDrive.md

 16. **Coil Attachment CV** - Modulates Coil Attachment knob.
 17. **Coil Attachment knob** - Controls how the high and low coil signals are combined before frequency modulating the main coil.
 18. **1V/octave input** - Controls the frequency of all the coils.
-19. **Corse Frequency** - Controls the coarse frequency of all the coils.
+19. **Coarse Frequency** - Controls the coarse frequency of all the coils.
 20. **Fine Tune** - Fine tunes the frequency of all the coils.
 21. **Main Coil output** - Audio output from the main coil.
 22. **High Coil Signature button** - Creates a wave shape for the high coil.